-My first thought was “Man, this is good shit!”.
-Pears of wisdom were spread all over, and I felt like a kid in a candy store unsupervised and with free reign of it all.
+My first thought was, “Man, this is good shit!”
+Pearls of wisdom were spread all over, and I felt like a kid in a candy store unsupervised and with free reign of it all.

 I stopped on that one and really let it sink in…